Jer-B/C_projects/README.md

 #### 3. `Recover`

 - **Purpose**: A program for data recovery.
-- **Function**: Analyzes byte codes on an SD card to retrieve lost or deleted files.
+- **Function**: Analyzes Binary JPEG signatures on an SD card to retrieve lost or deleted files.

 #### 4. `Speller`